 This table helps you quickly evaluate agencies based on SaaS focus, budget comfort, and growth stage.

-Choosing the right SaaS link-building agency goes beyond the number of links they can get.
+Choosing the best link building agency for SaaS goes beyond the number of links they can get.
 The goal isn’t more links, it’s better links that help your software get noticed by the right people.

-Instead of focusing only on numbers, look at where the links come from, how they are placed, and how transparent the agency is about its work.
+Instead of focusing only on numbers, look at where the links come from, how they’re placed, and how transparent the agency is about its work.

 Good link building is about quality, not quantity.
-A reliable SaaS link-building agency focuses on links that come from:
+Top agencies for SaaS link building focuses on links that come from:

 These links help your product appear in places where real buying decisions happen.